Disengagement is quite common in organisations and it can affect anyone. Sometimes it is temporary, sometimes it is permanent.

 - Try to find meaning in what you do or in what the company does.
 If you work for a bank, isn’t everyone’s job to provide a service to customers and help them lead a fulfilling life?

 - Assess your personal values and identify which ones are at odds with the organisation’s values.
 See if you can live with that.
-Identify the values you like in the organization and focus on them.
+Identify the values you like in the organisation and focus on them.

 - If all else fails, look for another job, but before signing your new contract, make sure you have assessed their culture, that you have guarantees you will grow in your job, and that your manager is someone you can respect and build a solid relationship with.